Design & Technology

 Key Stage 3

-Students study Design & Technology until the end of KS3 (Years 7 and 9 for 3 hours per fortnight; Year 8 for 4 hours per fortnight), on three different technology rotations (1 per term); Resistant Materials, Graphic Design and Food & Nutrition.
+Students study Design & Technology until the end of KS3 (Years 7 and 8 for 3 hours per fortnight; Year 9 for 4 hours per fortnight) on three different technology rotations (1 per term): Product Design, Graphic Design and Food & Nutrition.

 Year 7

-The Creative Mirror Project: Students are encouraged to use creativity and inspiration to design a mirror whilst clearly communicating their ideas.
-They are introduced to working with new materials and tools to realise their designs.
+The creative Mirror Project: Students are encouraged to use creativity and inspiration to design a mirror whilst clearly communicating their ideas.
+They are introduced to working with new materials, health and safety and new tools to realise their designs.

 Superhero Money Box: A fun and creative way of introducing students to Key Stage 3 Graphics.
-Students learn all about technical drawing, designing, computer aided design and evaluating.
-They also use basic model making and workshop skills to make a money box out of cardboard.
+Students learn all about drawing and rendering skills, creative designing to a design brief, computer-aided design, nets, graphical design and evaluating.
+They also use basic model making and workshop skills to make a money box out of black card.

 Year 8

 LED Lamp: This Product Design-based project focuses on a variety of skills built on creativity and innovation.
 Students learn about design layout and ergonomics using a variety of materials including plastic, MDF and electronics to make a professional quality product.
-Students are also introduced to standardised components, industrial processes and manufacturing in quantities.
+Students are also introduced to standardised components, circuits, soldering as well as laser cutting polymers.

 Headphone Wrap: Students learn the meaning of Computer Aided Design (CAD) and how it is used in industry.
 They learn how to generate exciting new ideas, communicate effectively and apply new knowledge.
 In this project the importance of the user is emphasised during the entire design and make process.
-Students learn how to use computer software to draw an accurate 3D image of their design.
+Students learn how to use computer software to design and laser cut their headphone wraps, vacuum form an insert for their product as well as design and make effective packaging with a graphical design.

 Year 9